How to Install Memory in a Desktop Computer

 Adding memory (RAM) to your desktop computer can instantly make your computer faster, increase system responsiveness, and make multitasking seamless.
 Installation is a quick process that’s done in just ten steps and the benefits are instant.

 Looking to install memory in a laptop instead?
-Use our quick guide to laptop memory installation.
+Use our guide to laptop memory installation.

 Precautions before installation